Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 - there are additional settings you can customize, though for now it must be done in the .asl file
 - any basic text editor will do, but I've been using Notepad++.
 If you do, change the language to C#
-- note that .asl uses C# code (.NET Framework 4.6.1)
+- .asl uses C# code (.NET Framework 4.6.1)

-- the default key and star count split option can be changed. can use -l or -level for level change if you change this. look for:<br />
+- the default key and star count split option can be changed.
+Can use -l or -level for level change if you change this.
+Look for:<br />
 	vars.SplitOption_Default = "level";<br />

-- you can add or remove specific key or reset keywords. look for:<br />
+- you can add or remove specific key or reset keywords.
+Look for:<br />
 	vars.ResetKeywords = new string[] { "R", "reset" };<br />
 	vars.KeyKeywords = new string[] { "key" };<br />

 - you can add or remove course labels as desired.
 Note that different areas within a level share the same level id.
-They are not case sensitive.
 Look for:<br />
 	#region Add course labels<br />

 --------------